Case study

 Mingo Kids

 I started Mingo Kids in 2014.
-I used to travel a lot to Sweden for work and buy clothes for my daughter, who was still a baby at the time.
-In the Netherlands, I often found the clothes quite busy and I was looking for basics that I could find in Sweden.
-However, when she was two years old, I noticed that this was also becoming increasingly difficult to find in Sweden.
-Then, with a colleague, I decided to start my own brand for basic children's clothing.
-That was an immediate hit.
-We have grown enormously in those years.
-Over time, the collection has expanded more and more, from the beginning, mainly black and white, to now a different color palette every season.
-In the beginning, we did everything marketing via Instagram, because I saw that many mothers were inspired by various things.
+Back then, I used to travel a lot to Sweden for work and would buy clothes there for my daughter, who was still a baby at the time.
+In the Netherlands, I often found the clothing too loud—I was looking for basics, which I could find in Sweden.
+However, when she turned two, I noticed it was becoming increasingly difficult to find those basics, even in Sweden.
+That’s when I decided, together with a colleague, to start our own brand focused on basic kids' clothing.
+It was an immediate hit.
+We grew rapidly in those early years.

 De Uitdaging